 An initiative run by a small group of Friends, and others, to provide free online information for all and run workshops to help individuals and Quaker meetings to better understand and handle conflict.

 As the page title says, this is part of the main Britain Yearly Meeting website.
 There are resources for employers, volunteer managers, and of course volunteers too.

 Woodbrooke Quaker Study Centre

 A learning organisation which supports and informs Quakers to enable their work in the world from a place of understanding and spiritual renewal.

 Woodbrooke offers a range of opportunities for individuals and meetings, for a variety of programmes.

-These include the use of Woodbrooke Quaker Study Centre, other venues and locations and online learning.
-They aim for their programmes of learning to be as accessible as they can make them.
+These include the use of Woodbrooke Quaker Study Centre, other venues and locations, and online learning.
+They aim for their programmes of learning to be as accessible as possible.